BleedDev/augmentcode-free-vip/README.md

 > The author is **not responsible** for any misuse or damages.

 ## 👋 Only Tool That Works
-> We are the only patch that works without getting banned for days, We provide the fastest updates & support.
-Don't use skethcy tools.
+> We are the only patch that 100% works without getting banned for days, We provide the fastest updates & support.
+Don't use sketchy tools.

 ## 📥 Usage Guide